yiwenzhao1/p8105_final_project_report/Project_Report.md

 locations with high crime rates during the five-year period.

-To further explain the high crime rates, we do a regression to see if there is an association with weather.Unfortunately, there is no evidence to show there is a direct association between weather condition and criminal incidence.
+To further explain the high crime rates, we do a regression to see if there is an association with weather.
+Unfortunately, there is no evidence to show there is a direct association between weather condition and criminal incidence.

 ## Discussion: